yuvarani03/react-forms/README.md

 ### PROGRESSION 1 | FORM COMPONENT

 Create a form component and there are two parts in the form component.
 Personal and Business.
 When the user select personal.
-The first three fields should be displayed similar to the output shown here
+The first three fields should be displayed similar to the output shown here.
+**Note: Please use conditionals in react to switch between Personal and Business**.

 ![Screenshot](https://i1.faceprep.in/ProGrad/l4-output1.png).